How do I apply to the Honors College?

 If I live at home while enrolled at NSU, how can I get involved in Honors College events?

-You can stay informed of Honors College events through our student newsletter, by visiting the Honors College website, through email invitations you’ll receive from the Honors College, and by following the Honors College Facebook page.
+You can stay informed of Honors College events through our student newsletter, by visiting the Honors College website, through email invitations you’ll receive from the Honors College, and by following the Honors College Instagram.
 Click here to review the university’s Academic Calendars.

 What happens if my GPA falls below the required minimum?

-As an Honors student, you must maintain a 3.5 GPA to remain in the Honors program.
+As an Honors student, you must maintain a 3.5 GPA to remain in the Honors college.
 Reviews are completed following each semester.
-If your GPA falls below the requirement, you may be given a chance to petition to retain your scholarship and/or remain in the program.
+If your GPA falls below the requirement, you may be given a chance to petition to retain your scholarship and/or remain in the college.

 Will being in the Honors College harm my grade point average?